 Do you need to revolutionise your commute?

-Setting off from a junction is in some ways easier, because you don't have to merge with the traffic flow: you're in it.
-At least, you will be if you took the lane as you approached the junction.
-By waiting in the centre of the lane than goes in the direction that you're going – even if that direction is left - you prevent other road users from cutting you up.
+By waiting in the centre of the lane than goes in the direction you're going – even if that direction is left - you prevent other road users from cutting you up.
 You also buy yourself time to get through the junction before traffic behind can start to pass.
 If the junction has an advanced stop line for cyclists, take advantage of it if it's practical to do so.

-Set off in an easier gear than your normal riding along gear, if possible, so that you can accelerate smoothly up to your cruising speed while sitting down.
+If possible, set off in an easier gear than your normal riding along gear, so that you can accelerate smoothly up to your cruising speed while sitting down.
 You're less likely to weave than if you're standing up and stomping on the pedals, and it takes less effort.
 Avoid very low gears when setting off: you want the first downward thrust of your leg to get you properly rolling so that you immediately find your balance.